by Joe Tracy, editor of Theme Park Magazine

 Many things in the museum were built or acquired by Billingsley and Ross; this meant they learned how to build walls.
 “Start where you are.
 Start with what you have,” said Ross.
 “Always be a student.”

-• The Immersive Industry Homecoming Summit took a lot of work to pull off, and, despite a small delay at check-in, it was well executed.
+• The Immersive Industry Homecoming Summit took a lot of work to pull off, and, despite a slight delay at check-in, it was well executed.

 • The summit was extremely heavy on theatre.
 We feel there could be a benefit to including other areas like immersive rides, escape rooms, and themed hotels.